Suman7495/Tzara---A-Personal-Assistant/README.md

 a) bye.txt - Add ways to say goodbye.

-b) comn_sites.txt - List of the sites you visit.
+b) comn_sites.txt - Add sites you visit.

-c) confirmations.txt - Add ways for to confirm.
+c) confirmations.txt - Add ways to confirm.

 d) corporat.txt - List of corpora from where Tzara develops her sentences.
 Currently from Brown Corpus

-e) email_id.txt - List of email-ids.
+e) email_id.txt - Add email-ids.
 E.g. john@gmail.com - Simply say: "Mail John", and Tzara will mail john@gmail.com

-f) folder.txt - List of folder names and paths you frequently use.
+f) folder.txt - Add folder names and paths you frequently use.
 E.g. Suppose you go to /home/username/Documents often.
 Add "Documents - /home/username/Documents" to "folder.txt", and then you can simply tell Tzara: "Open folder documents", and she will open the correct folder.

-g) greetings.txt - Ways Tzara will greet you.
+g) greetings.txt - Add ways for Tzara to greet you.

 ## Deployment